lead-build/lead-build/docs/language/05-paths.md

 ## Path remapping

 Use the builtin `pb.translate` to rewrite a path by replacing one directory prefix with another.
-The argument is an object with `input`, `from`, and `to` fields. `input` is the path to rewrite, `from` is the existing base directory that must contain `input`, and `to` is the directory that should replace that prefix.
+The argument is an object with `input`, `from`, and `to` fields. `input` is the path to rewrite, `from` is either one base directory or a list of base directories that may contain `input`, and `to` is the directory that should replace the matching prefix.

 ```lead
 |{cwd, pb, ...}|